 Keeping up with local current affairs will not be a problem as there are two English-language newspapers available, while the news bulletins are regularly aired in English both on TV and radio stations.
 On the entertainment front, English is likewise widely used.
 Maltese radio stations invariably offer a number of English language programmes, as do TV stations.
 The number of theatre productions in English far outweigh those in Maltese.

 Achieving this status carries considerable financial advantages.
+Taxation is very favourable, the standard of living is high and the community feeling remains strong.
 The taxation rate is low, compared to other European countries and there is also a long list of double taxation treaties that Malta has negotiated with other countries, thus making residence in Malta an attractive solution for individuals who fall within the higher income brackets.
 Once you achieve permanent resident status, you will enjoy a privileged tax system and will reap benefit from the double taxation treaties in force (numbering about thirty in all).

 The income you bring into Malta is charged at a flat rate of 15%, subject to a minimum payment of Lm1,800 (4,500 Euro) per annum.
+LM means Lira Maltin, which is the old national Maltese currency, in Malta we now use Euros.
 Global income is not taxed, so any assets that you choose to keep away from Malta will remain untaxed.
 An added advantage is that if the income brought into Malta is re-transferred elsewhere during the same tax year, this is exempt from all tax.
 Work Permit Holders – Those who can work for Maltese employers/companies are subject to the Maltese system of taxation.
 Again, income tax rates for the Maltese are low compared to the States and mainland Europe.
 The first Lm3100 earnt per annum are tax free.
 The income tax rate then increases systematically according to specific income brackets laid down by the law.
 The rate reaches a ceiling of 35%, taxed only on that portion of income that exceeds Lm6751.

 Once a permanent resident registers with the inland Revenue Department, moving personal effects to Malta becomes simpler.
 This is especially true if you hail from an EU country like the UK – in this case, no customs duty or VAT is to be paid on used personal and household effects and furniture imported to Malta within six months of your arrival here.
 Non-EU members, on the other hand, are subject to 18% VAT.